 A short video of a toddler demonstrating separation anxiety. (video by jenningh)

-Disclaimer: This guide is provided for general information purposes only.
+Disclaimer: This informational section on Medical News Today is provided for general information purposes only.
 The materials contained within this guide do not constitute medical or pharmaceutical advice, which should be sought from qualified medical and pharmaceutical advisers.
 Full disclaimer.

 © MediLexicon International Ltd